 - 202.2b Objects with no colored mana symbols in their mana costs are colorless. - 202.2c An object with two or more different colored mana symbols in its mana cost is each of the colors of those mana symbols.
 Most multicolored cards are printed with a gold frame, but this is not a requirement for a card to be multicolored. - 202.2d An object with one or more hybrid mana symbols and/or Phyrexian mana symbols in its mana cost is all of the colors of those mana symbols, in addition to any other colors the object might be.
 (Most cards with hybrid mana symbols in their mana costs are printed in a two-tone frame.
 See rule 107.4e.) - 202.2e An object may have a color indicator printed to the left of the type line.
 That object is each color denoted by that color indicator.
 (See rule 204.) - 202.2f Effects may change an object's color, give a color to a colorless object, or make a colored object become colorless; see rule 105.3. - 202.3.
-The converted mana cost of an object is a number equal to the total amount of mana in its mana cost, regardless of color.
+The mana value of an object is a number equal to the total amount of mana in its mana cost, regardless of color.

-Example: A mana cost of $\{3\}\{U\}\{U\}$ translates to a converted mana cost of 5.
+Example: A mana cost of $\{3\}\{U\}\{U\}$ translates to a mana value of 5.

-202.3a The converted mana cost of an object with no mana cost is 0, unless that object is the back face of a transforming double-faced permanent or is a melded permanent.
+202.3a The mana value of an object with no mana cost is 0, unless that object is the back face of a transforming double-faced permanent or is a melded permanent.

-202.3b The converted mana cost of a transforming double-faced permanent's back face is calculated as though it had the mana cost of its front face.
-If a permanent is a copy of the back face of a transforming double-faced card (even if the card representing that copy is itself a double-faced card), the converted mana cost of that permanent is 0.
+202.3b The mana value of a transforming double-faced permanent's back face is calculated as though it had the mana cost of its front face.
+If a permanent is a copy of the back face of a transforming double-faced card (even if the card representing that copy is itself a double-faced card), the mana value of that permanent is 0.

-Example: Huntmaster of the Fells is a transforming double-faced card with mana cost {2}{R}{G}.
-Its converted mana cost is 4.
-After it transforms to its other face (Ravager of the Fells), its converted mana cost remains 4.
+Example: Huntmaster of the Fells is a transforming double-faced card with mana cost $\{2\}\{R\}\{G\}$ .
+Its mana value is 4.
+After it transforms to its other face (Ravager of the Fells), its mana value remains 4.

 Example: A Clone enters the battlefield as a copy of Ravager of the Fells.
-Its converted mana cost is 0.
+Its mana value is 0.

-Example: Insectile Aberration is the back face of a transforming double-faced card whose front face has mana cost {U}.
+Example: Insectile Aberration is the back face of a transforming double-faced card whose front face has mana cost $\{U\}$ .
 It becomes a copy of Ravager of the Fells.
-Its converted mana cost becomes 0.
+Its mana value becomes 0.